An Overview of the Divorce Process in Washington

 • One person (the Petitioner) needs to file a petition for divorce with the court.

-• The Petitioner also needs to proved to the court that the other spouse (the Respondent) has received a copy of the petition.
-Typically we use a professional process server.
+• The Petitioner also needs to prove to the court that the other spouse (the Respondent) has received a copy of the petition.
+Typically, we use a professional process server.

 • The Respondent has a limited period of time to file a response to the petition.
 If they do not do this, the case can be completed without them.